 Yes, truck drivers are just as susceptible to distraction as every other driver on the road.

-Fort Lauderdale truck accident lawyers at The Ansara Law Firm, know in addition to Florida law barring texting behind the wheel, federal law specifically addresses distraction by truckers.
+The Fort Lauderdale truck accident lawyers at The Ansara Law Firm, know in addition to Florida law barring texting behind the wheel, federal law specifically addresses distracted truckers.

 Passed in 2010, the Final Rule on limiting the use of wireless communication devices is codified by the Federal Motor Carrier Safety Administration (FMCSA) in 49 CFR Parts 383, 384, 290, 391 and 392.
 Effective October 2010, commercial motor vehicle drivers are prohibited from texting while operating in interstate commerce.
 Further, companies are barred from requiring drivers to engage in texting while they are driving.

 That rule pertains to:

 - Motor coach drivers

 FMCSA cited research indicating the odds of being involved in a crash, near-crash or unintentional lane change is more than 23 times greater for a commercial motor vehicle driver who is texting.
 The goal of the rule is to reduce truck- and bus-related crashes, fatalities and injuries associated with distracted driving, a goal to which our Fort Lauderdale lawyers are also committed.

 Motivation for the federal law was rooted in the known dangers of driving while distracted, amplified by the possible damage that may be done in a commercial truck.
 These vehicles can weigh up to 80,000 pounds, and when traveling at highway speeds, they are lethal.

 Among some of the other facts noted following a recent FMCSA study:

 - Truckers dialing cell phones are nearly 6 times more likely to cause a crash.